patrick-kidger/typst_pyimage/README.md

 ## Usage

 1. Import `pyimage.typ`.
-At the start of your `.typ` file, add the line `#import ".typst_pyimage/pyimage.typ": pyimage`.
+At the start of your `.typ` file, add the line `#import ".typst_pyimage/pyimage.typ": pyimage, pycontent, pyinit`.

+2. Use these functions.

-2. Use the `pyimage` function.
-This has syntax `pyimage(string, ..arguments) -> content`.
+    a. `pyimage(string, ..arguments) -> content`.
 The positional string should be a Python program that creates a single matplotlib figure.
 Any named arguments are forwarded on to Typst's built-in `image` function.
 You can use it just like the normal `image` function, e.g. `#align(center, pyimage("..."))`.

+    b. `pycontent(string)`.
+The positional string should be a Python program that produces a string on its final line.
+This will be treated as Typst code.

+    c. `pyinit(string)`.
+The positional string should be a Python program.
+This will be evaluated before all `pyimage` or `pycontent` calls, e.g. to do import or perform setup.

 3. Compile or watch.
 Run either of the following two commands:
     ```